-The outcome was Mayo Clinic's unique Multidisciplinary Design Lab in the Gonda Building, 12th Floor.
-The lab is a versatile environment that brings health care providers together with patients in a space that allows experimentation with care model prototypes with the goal of creating the optimum health care experience.
+The outcome was Mayo Clinic's unique Multidisciplinary Design Clinic in the Gonda Building, 12th Floor.
+This space is a versatile environment that brings health care providers together with patients in a space that allows experimentation with care model prototypes with the goal of creating the optimum health care experience.

 Modeled after a scientific research laboratory, where hypotheses are piloted, observed, tested and improved, the Multidisciplinary Design Clinic functions as a setting in which providers experiment with health care delivery methods, prototypes and processes.
 Working directly with patients and providers allows rapid prototyping with all stakeholders to discover new insights and address problems in the current system of health care delivery.